Trivia Games for Workplace Teams: Icebreakers and Collaboration Boosters

 8. Scavenger Trivia

 Why it works: A hybrid of trivia and scavenger hunt.
 Ask a question, then send teams to find an item that relates.
-Keeps people moving and brings up all kinds of unexpected conversations.
+Keeps people moving and brings up unexpected conversations.

 Group size: 5–100+